-Learners have 1-year from the date of purchase to complete either the full 16-course program, or their purchased specialty bundle.
+Learners who are seeking marketable micro certification through our VBF Educate Certificate have 1-year from the date of purchase to complete the full 16-course program.
 For each course, learners must pass the post-course assessment with a score of at least 70% and may take the quiz multiple times if needed.
-No partial refund will be issued for learners who fail to complete all courses in either the full program or their purchased specialty bundle.
-Certificates will be issued only after all courses within your purchased option are taken.
+Completion certificates will be generated for each of the 16 sub-speciality courses after the learner successfully completes the unit quiz in each course.

 Specialties and Topics: A Foundation in Vascular Anomalies includes the following 16 modules:

 Overview / Orientation